 In alignment with the overall objective of the ICCA-GSI Phase 1, support in recognizing and building upon the vital role of Indigenous Peoples and local communities in conserving biodiversity extends to this phase.
 In 2021, ICCA-GSI and its partners launched three global reports to provide unequivocal and compelling evidence that global biodiversity goals would be unattainable without the full inclusion of Indigenous Peoples and local communities.
 These reports are available in different languages.
 For more information, please see Global biodiversity goals cannot be achieved without Indigenous Peoples and local communities, according to three new reports (undp.org)

-ICCA-GSI is a multi-partnership initiative that is delivered by the UNDP-implemented Small Grants Programme (SGP) and funded by the Government of Germany, through its Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+ICCA-GSI is a multi-partnership initiative that is delivered by the UNDP-implemented Small Grants Programme (SGP) and funded by the Government of Germany, through its Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
 Key partners include the United Nations Environment Programme’s World Conservation Monitoring Centre (UNEP WCMC), the International Union for the Conservation of Nature’s Global Programme on Protected Areas (IUCN GPAP), the ICCA Consortium and the Secretariat of the Convention of Biological Diversity (CBD).